Bionus/imgbrd-grabber/README.md

 [<img src="https://bionus.github.io/imgbrd-grabber/assets/img/screenshots/search-basic-thumb.png" align="right" />](https://bionus.github.io/imgbrd-grabber/assets/img/screenshots/search-basic.png)

-* Tabs to make multiple searchs at the same time
+* Tabs to make multiple searches at the same time
 * Able to show results from multiple imageboards at the same time in a single tab
 * Remove duplicate results from multiple-imageboard searches
 * Auto-completion of tags in the search field